marcinkuptel/amazingco/README.md

 * *Node* - Model class representing a node in the tree structure.
 * *ServiceController* - Controller exposing HTTP endpoints.
 * *OrganizationService* - Main business logic.
-Maintains an in-memory tree of nodes.
+Maintains an in-memory tree of nodes, which is populated from the database when the application starts.
 * *SQLRepository* - Talks directly to a database instance to persist any changes.

 ## Tests